-Freedom of Information Requests have been made to all 14 NHS Boards in Scotland.
+Freedom of Information Requests to all 14 NHS Boards in Scotland.

 The requests asks for Register of payments from pharmaceutical companies to NHS staff.
 Requests are currently being processed and progress on all 14 NHS Boards Hospitality Registers can be found here.

 Scottish Government Policy on ‘Guidance on Joint-Working between NHS Scotland and the Pharmaceutical Industry’ was published 2nd November 2012: “A Common Understanding 2012 – Working Together For Patients” You can access it here.